 Outdoor activities are a good way for kids to burn energy, especially when they’ve been cooped up in the house.
 Letting them run around outside also gives you some time to yourself to get work done.
 Granted, if they’re still little and need adult supervision, you can always bring your laptop out on the porch.
 A few cheap, no-brainer outdoor activities include soccer, chalk drawing, blowing bubbles, and running through the sprinkler on a hot day.

 If you want to get creative, you can build an obstacle course together in the backyard.
 You can use items you already have, so you don’t need to spend any money!
 An activity that requires a little planning on your part is a scavenger hunt.
 Hide little items around the yard and give your kids clues to try to find them.
 Who says egg hunts are only for Easter?

 Even though summer during COVID-19 is going to look different than other summers, you and your family can still have fun!
 Staying home doesn’t have to be boring, and it can be a great way to save money.

-If you are struggling during COVID-19 due to unemployment or food insecurity, ACCC has a list of COVID-19 resources for you.
 For other debt struggles, schedule a free credit counseling session with us today.